 6 Wide Receivers With Great Cornerback Matchups in Week 6

-Don’t flip your lineups upside-down in frustration; which wide receivers have beneficial cornerback matchups in Week 6?
+Which fantasy wide receivers have the best cornerback matchups in Week 6?

 One of the things I do is reflect on my process, analyzing the successes and fixing the failures, so that I can give you all the best fantasy football advice possible.
 Each week, we’ll look at the previous one’s hits and misses.

 I consider 15.0 PPR fantasy points (the weekly fantasy average of the WR24 over the last six years) a hit for Lineup Locks, and a score of 9.0 (the average WR48) a hit for Good Stocks.
 A player with 7.0 PPR fantasy points (the average WR60) or fewer as a Smoking Crater is a hit as well.

 Lineup Locks: Cooper Kupp (25.9) and Tyreek Hill (13.0).
 Both of our targets were in the right range and the process held up, in spite of the injury to Miami quarterback Teddy Bridgewater that severely hampered the quality of Hill’s targets.
 Both startable and both near the threshold with seven or more targets?
 I’ll take it.